astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    *type : str*,
    *default: ''*,
    place holder
    (TBC) need to find how does the pathStatModes fits file work.
+From P3, not supported in TIPTOP.

 .. option:: extraErrorNm

    **Optional**,
    *type : float*,
    *default: 0*,
-   nm RMS of the additional error to be added (an error that is not otherwise considered)
+   nm RMS of the additional error to be added (an error that is not otherwise considered).

 .. option:: extraErrorExp

    **Optional**,
    *type : float*,
    *default: -2*,
-   exponent of the power of spatial frequencies used to generate the PSD associated with extraErrorNm
+   exponent of the power of spatial frequencies used to generate the PSD associated with extraErrorNm.

 .. option:: extraErrorMin

    **Optional**,
    *type : float*,
    *default: 0*,
-   minimum spatial frequency for which PSD associated with extraErrorNm is > 0
+   minimum spatial frequency for which PSD associated with extraErrorNm is > 0.

 .. option:: extraErrorMax

    **Optional**,
    *type : float*,
    *default: 0*,
-   maximum spatial frequency for which PSD associated with extraErrorNm is > 0
+   maximum spatial frequency for which PSD associated with extraErrorNm is > 0.

 .. option:: extraErrorLoNm

    **Optional**,
    *type : float*,
    *default: 0*,
-   nm RMS of the additional error to be added (an error that is not otherwise considered) on LO directions only
+   nm RMS of the additional error to be added (an error that is not otherwise considered) on LO directions only.

-   Note: (1) only makes sense if [sensor_LO] is present (2) if not present extraErrorNm is used on LO directions
+   Note: (1) only makes sense if [sensor_LO] is present (2) if not present extraErrorNm is used on LO directions.

 .. option:: extraErrorLoExp

    **Optional**,
    *type : float*,
    *default: -2*,
-   exponent of the power of spatial frequencies used to generate the PSD associated with extraErrorLoNm
+   exponent of the power of spatial frequencies used to generate the PSD associated with extraErrorLoNm.

 .. option:: extraErrorLoMin

    **Optional**,
    *type : float*,
    *default: 0*,
-   minimum spatial frequency for which PSD associated with extraErrorLoNm is > 0
+   minimum spatial frequency for which PSD associated with extraErrorLoNm is > 0.

 .. option:: extraErrorLoMax

    **Optional**,
    *type : float*,
    *default: 0*,
-   maximum spatial frequency for which PSD associated with extraErrorLoNm is > 0
+   maximum spatial frequency for which PSD associated with extraErrorLoNm is > 0.

-   Note: 0 means maximum frequency is the one present in the spatial frequncy array of the PSDs
+   Note: 0 means maximum frequency is the one present in the spatial frequncy array of the PSDs.

 .. option:: jitter_FWHM

    **Optional**,
    *type : float*,
    *default: None*,
-   additional kernel to be convolved with PSF, it could be a scalar (FWHM in mas) for a round kernel or a list of three values [FWHM_mas_max, FWHM_mas_min, angle_rad]
+   additional kernel to be convolved with PSF, it could be a scalar (FWHM in mas) for a round kernel or a list of three values [FWHM_mas_max, FWHM_mas_min, angle_rad].

 [atmosphere]
 ^^^^^^^^^^^^